-- (a) All newly filed D and F designated cases shall be randomly assigned by the Circuit Court Clerk to a family division Judge pursuant to the General order of assignments of Judges then in effect.
-When more than one (1) party files a Family Division Case involving the same parties and issues, all such cases shall be consolidated into the earliest filed case to be heard by the Judge assigned to that case. - (b) Cases that are reinstated after having been dismissed or non-suited shall be assigned to the Judge hearing the case at the time of dismissal.
-Cases that are refiled following a dismissal or non-suit, which involve the same parties and subject matter regardless of party designation, shall likewise be assigned to the Judge hearing the case at the time of dismissal. - (c) Whenever possible and appropriate, all proceedings involving the parenting, allocation of parental responsibilities, guardianship or custody of an individual child shall be conducted by a single Judge. - (1) When cases involving the same minor child or children are pending in both the Family division and the Probate division, the Judges assigned to each case shall consult with each other to determine if the probate case(s) should be transferred to the Family division to resolve any issues related to the child(ren). - (2) In any case pending in the Family division involving a minor child or children who is the subject of a Juvenile Court Act petition, the family court Judge shall stay all or part of the proceedings pending the outcome of the Juvenile Court proceedings. - (d) From time to time, the Chief Judge or the Presiding Judge of the Family Division may reassign cases to promote equity and manage caseloads within the division.
+- (a) All newly filed Dissolution with Children (DC), Dissolution No Children (DN), and Family (FA) designated cases shall be randomly assigned by the circuit clerk to a Family Division judge pursuant to the General Order of Assignments of Judges then in effect.
+When more than one (1) party files a Family Division case involving the same parties and issues, all such cases shall be consolidated into the earliest filed case to be heard by the judge assigned to that case. - (b) Cases that are reinstated after having been dismissed or non-suited shall be assigned to the judge hearing the case at the time of dismissal.
+Cases that are re-filed following a dismissal or non-suit, which involve the same parties and subject matter regardless of party designation, shall likewise be assigned to the judge hearing the case at the time of dismissal. - (c) Whenever possible and appropriate, all proceedings involving the parenting, allocation of parental responsibilities, guardianship or custody of an individual child shall be conducted by a single judge. - (1) When cases involving the same minor child or children are pending in both the Family Division and the Probate Division, the judges assigned to each case shall consult with each other to determine if the probate case(s) should be transferred to the Family Division to resolve any issues related to the child(ren). - (2) In any case pending in the Family Division involving a minor child or children who is the subject of a Juvenile Court Act petition, the family court judge shall stay all or part of the proceedings pending the outcome of the Juvenile Court proceedings. - (d) From time to time, the Chief Judge or the Presiding Judge of the Family Division may reassign cases to promote equity and manage caseloads within the division.